charles-owen/resizer-cl/README.md

 ## License

-Masonry is released under the MIT license.
-Have at it.
+Resizer is released under the MIT license.

 * * *